 The FMLA allows eligible employees to take leave for the following qualifying events or circumstances.

 An employee may take family leave for the following events or circumstances:

-Amount of Leave: Employees taking family leave may take up to twelve (12) weeks of family leave per calendar year (January 1-December 31).
+Amount of Leave: Employees taking family leave may take up to twelve (12) work weeks of family leave per calendar year (January 1-December 31).